tmsbn/Connect-Us/README.txt

 ------ How to run ------

-1. Install the following python dependencies : Flask, Neo4j Bold Driver for python
+1. Install the following python3 dependencies : Flask, Neo4j Bold Driver for python.
-2. Open the Neo4j deskstop application and start a database server
+2. Open the Neo4j desktop application and start the database server with employment data.
-3. Navigate to this folder through terminal and type python app.py
+3. Navigate to this folder in terminal and type python app.py.
-4. Navigate to http://localhost:8888 on your browser to see the app
+4. Navigate to http://localhost:8888 on your browser to run the app.

-The next step is to install the dependencies for the app: